 - Come up with a simple plan for your bike & walk program, keep track of progress

 & data collection (mentioned below)

-Data collection: Perform simple Travel Tallies & Parent Surveys of how students go to school.
+Data collection: Perform simple Travel Tallies & Family Surveys of how students go to school.

 SRTS has pre-formatted electronic versions of these surveys that make it very easy to distribute them to classrooms in your school

-- Travel Tallies & Parent Surveys occur once or twice a year
+- Travel Tallies & Family Surveys occur once or twice a year

 - Travel Tallies function in a similar manner to lunch count/attendance and only take a few minutes per classroom.

 - Local Motion will provide you with everything you need to be successful